furstyferret-dev/bindicator/README.md

 **Colours aren't distinctive.**
 I'd recommend sticking with strong primary colours (green / blue / orange etc) instead of the paler equivalents.
 The brightness variable may help here, as would implementing the gamma correction function available from Adafruit.
 If you don't like them, they're easily corrected (8 bit RGB values).

+**Generic "it's not working!"**
+The ESP8266 is quite particular over pins used for GPIO, especially at boot.
+Check the various pin-outs on Google for recommendations.
+The numbers silk-screened onto the board do not correspond with the Arduino IDE assignment.

+You could also uncomment the DEBUG flag in the DebugMacros.h file which will provide more information through the serial monitor.

 ## Improvements
 Reducing the reliance on hot-glue would be a start.
 I wasn't aware of NeoPixel linear boards when I built this, which could be used to create some very interesting effects if mounted on the inside back wall of the model.